DenisAntoshkin/Applications/app-pages/terraphoto-metashape.md

 **Application usage:**

-1. Run Agisoft Metashape instance
-2. Run script 'tphoto-metashape,py' from opened Metashape instance
+1. Run script 'tphoto-metashape,py' from opened Metashape instance
-3. Fill settings in the script dialog and click Ok
+2. Fill settings in the script dialog and click Ok
-4. After the script complete load mission and image list in TerraPhoto software
+3. After the script complete load mission and image list in TerraPhoto software

 ---